Keitai-Archive/WS-WonderGate-Patches/README.md

 - Sennou Millenium (線脳　MILLENNIUM)
 - Tarepanda no Gunpey (たれぱんだのぐんぺい)

+The following games have a WonderGate key input sequence that does *not* need to be done at boot.
+- Final Lap 2000:  	In ranking mode, press Y1/Y3/Y4/Y2 in that order

 # Additional Patches
 The following is a collection of miscellaneous patches related to MobileWonderGate features.